modernmusician/street-team-app/README.md

   secretAccessKey: enter the secret access key from the csv file you were sent by the system admin Profile Name: enter whatever name you want your local profile to be stored under on your machine
   ```

-  - Should get the message "Successfully set up the new user"
+Should get the message "Successfully set up the new user"!

+### Get the latest state on your device
 - Pull the dev backend environment into your local environment
   - ```
     amplify env checkout dev